helps their coats repel water. It's also the reason our hides are often shinny and glossy.

 According to superfoodly.com "It’s believed that humans have been using this substance for nearly 8,000 years.
 There are records that ancient Egyptians would melt it in the sun and then smear it on their face and skin as a moisturizer.
 More recently – since the late 19th century – lanolin cream, oil, and balm have been used for eczema/dermatitis."
 Amazing, right!

-(photo from @_forthehome of her babe enjoying an East Perry)
+(photo from @_forthehome of her babe enjoying an organic East Perry sheepskin rug)

 Here are some benefits of lanolin, that your favorite animal is also getting while laying on your new sheepie: